Shravanch19/Jarvis/Idea.md

 # Project JARVIS: AI Assistant

 ## Disclaimer - This Information is AI Generated.
-This are not an actual Discription
+This are not an actual Discription.
+Information will be updated veryy soon.

 ## Overview